cargo-public-api/cargo-public-api/doc/development.md

 # Minimum required Rust version

-This project is guaranteed to build the the latest stable Rust toolchain.
+This project is guaranteed to build with the latest stable Rust toolchain.
 More specifically, the toolchain that is installed by default on GitHub's `ubuntu-latest` runner.
 You can see [here](https://github.com/actions/virtual-environments/blob/main/images/linux/Ubuntu2004-Readme.md#rust-tools) what version that currently is.

 Note that the toolchain required to build this library is distinct from the toolchain required to generate the rustdoc JSON that this library processes.
 Rustdoc JSON can currently only be generated with the nightly toolchain.